SAP-samples/ui5-exercises-codejam/README.md

 ## Support

-Support for the content in this repository is available during CodeJam events, for which this content has been designed.
+Support for the content in this repository is available during SAP CodeJam events, for which this content has been designed.
 Otherwise, this content is provided 'as-is' with no other support.

 ## Contributing
 If you wish to contribute code, offer fixes or improvements, please send a pull request.
 Due to legal reasons, contributors will be asked to accept a DCO when they create the first pull request to this project.
 This happens in an automated fashion during the submission process.
 SAP uses [the standard DCO text of the Linux Foundation](https://developercertificate.org/).